-In June, 2010, the American College of Phlebology established Continuing Education (CME) accreditation through the Accreditation Council for Continuing Medical Education (ACCME) in order to better educate and prepare current and upcoming physicians in the field of Phlebology.
+In June, 2010, the American College of Phlebology established Continuing Education (CME) accreditation through the Accreditation Council for Continuing Medical Education (ACCME) in order to better educate and prepare current and upcoming physicians in the field of phlebology.
 VEIN Magazine spoke with Pam Beaton, the ACP’s resident CME expert, to discuss accreditation, industry’s role in providing content and what it all means to physicians who practice the specialty.

-VM: Why is CME important in the field of Phlebology?
+VM: Why is CME important in the field of phlebology?

 Sixty-two boards require continuing medical education for maintenance of licensure (MOL).
-Forty-three states accept AMA PRA Category 1 CreditTM as equivalent for license renewal.
+Forty-three states accept AMA PRA Category 1 Credit as equivalent for license renewal.
 CME is required not only for MOL, but also to maintain hospital privileges, comply with Board Maintenance of Certification (ABPh or other ABMS specialties), and required for ICA VL accreditation, to name a few.
 CME can also assist in developing consistent guidelines for treating venous disease.

 VM: How did the ACP become an accredited CME provider and who will regulate the CME programs and content?

-As for who regulates the CME, the ACC ME establishes the policies pertaining to the development, planning and execution of CME programs.
+As for who regulates the CME, the ACCME establishes the policies pertaining to the development, planning and execution of CME programs.
 They accredit societies, associations and companies to designate credit.

 "ACCME accreditation assures the medical community and the public that such activities provide physicians with information that can assist them in maintaining or improving their practice of medicine, to help them bridge the gap between today’s care and what care should be.
 In addition, accredited CME activities are free of commercial bias and based on valid content.”

 In addition, the Food and Drug Administration (FDA) has policies regarding the independence of educational materials and programming from industry influence, as well as policies pertaining to off-label use of products.
 Off-label use may be discussed in CME programs, as long as faculty discloses that it is off-label use.

-As an accredited provider, the AC P is responsible for compliance with all ACC ME criteria, standards and policies.
+As an accredited provider, the ACP is responsible for compliance with all ACCME criteria, standards and policies.

 A commercial interest is “any entity producing, marketing, reselling, or distributing health care goods or services consumed by, or used on, patients.
 Commercial support is defined as financial, or in-kind, contributions given by a commercial interest, which is used to pay all or part of the costs of an educational activity.
 'In-kind’ refers to the loan or donation of equipment, supplies, and/ or services from a commercial entity.”

 VM: So, how does accreditation change the types of activities the ACP will now offer?

-As an accredited provider, we have the opportunity to develop numerous activities to address the gaps and needs of our learners.
+PB: As an accredited provider, we have the opportunity to develop numerous activities to address the gaps and needs of our learners.
 Some of them are:

 - Annual Congress

 - One-day courses/symposia, such as the Advanced Sclerotherapy Course and Advanced Ultrasound Skills Course

-• Webinars (both live and archived)
+- Webinars (both live and archived)

-• Self-Assessment Modules (for ABPh MOC), and
+- Self-Assessment Modules (for ABPh MOC), and

-• Journal CME
+- Journal CME

-The best part is that now the AC P is not limited to the courses listed above.
+The best part is that now the ACP is not limited to the courses listed above.

 PB: If the research shows that the learners are not utilizing the new research, there is now a demonstrated need for education.
-If the AC P surveys the membership to gauge their level of understanding and implementation of the new research, there is now an expressed need.
-CME providers have to consider the current or potential scope of practice of the learners, the format and setting of the activity (symposia, webinar, hands-on workshop, etc.), and desirable physician attributes based on AC GME, IOM and ABMS competencies.
+If the ACP surveys the membership to gauge their level of understanding and implementation of the new research, there is now an expressed need.
+CME providers have to consider the current or potential scope of practice of the learners, the format and setting of the activity (symposia, webinar, hands-on workshop, etc.), and desirable physician attributes based on ACGME, IOM and ABMS competencies.

-As an accredited CME provider, it is no longer acceptable for the AC P to have physicians simply attend an educational session.
-Physicians must now be actively engaged them in the educational process and the AC P now has to plan activities with consideration of what will happen when the learners go back to their practice.
+As an accredited CME provider, it is no longer acceptable for the ACP to have physicians simply attend an educational session.
+Physicians must now be actively engaged them in the educational process and the ACP now has to plan activities with consideration of what will happen when the learners go back to their practice.
 What are the trends?

 PB: The only thing that has changed is now those needs must underlie a professional practice gap of the learners.
 Education is no longer done for the sake of what learners want to know, there is more focus (and compliance evaluation) of what learners need to know.

-The AC P has to evaluate the learners that attend educational activities.
+The ACP has to evaluate the learners that attend educational activities.
 This hasn’t changed, however evaluation now has to go beyond rating an activity to actual involvement of the learner in their evaluation of the activity.
 Yes/No questions and Likert scales are still valid mechanisms of evaluation, but they are not enough to maintain compliance (and identify professional practice gaps).
-Learners have always had to evaluate an activity, now it’s required that the AC P asks for more detail.
+Learners have always had to evaluate an activity, now it’s required that the ACP asks for more detail.